gruntwork-io/terragrunt/docs/_docs/01_getting-started/overview.md

 This showcases three superpowers you gain when you leverage Terragrunt:

-1. **Automatic DAG Resolution**: No configuration file needed to be updated or modified to ensure that the `ec2` unit was run after the `vpc` unit when provisioning the `us-west-2` stack.
+1. **Automatic DAG Resolution**: No configuration file had to be updated or modified to ensure that the `ec2` unit was run after the `vpc` unit when provisioning the `us-west-2` stack.
 Terragrunt automatically resolved the dependency graph and ran the units in the correct order.
 2. **Dynamic Configuration**: The code you copied from the `us-east-1` directory to the `us-west-2` directory didn't need to be modified at all to provision resources in a different region (with the exception of naming the region in the `region.hcl` file).
 Terragrunt was able to dynamically resolve the correct configuration based on context, and apply it to the OpenTofu/Terraform modules as generic patterns of infrastructure.
 3. **Reduced Blast Radius**: By applying Terragrunt within the `us-west-2` directory, you were able to confidently target only the resources in that region, without affecting the resources in the `us-east-1` region.
 This is a powerful tool for safely managing multiple environments, regions, or accounts with a single codebase.
-Your current working directory when using Terragrunt is your blast radius, and Terragrunt makes it easy to manage that blast radius effectively.
+Your current working directory when using Terragrunt is your [blast radius](/docs/getting-started/terminology/#blast-radius), and Terragrunt makes it easy to manage that blast radius effectively.

 ### Cleanup